-Field reviews equal to or greater than 90% of the appraisal value were determined by the Diligence Provider to meet Eligibility Criteria.
+\ Field reviews equal to or greater than 90% of the appraisal value were determined by the Diligence Provider to meet Eligibility Criteria.

-Field reviews less than 90% of the appraisal value were determined by the Diligence Provider to not meet the Eligibility Criteria and were excluded from the Reference Pool.
+\\ Field reviews less than 90% of the appraisal value were determined by the Diligence Provider to not meet the Eligibility Criteria and were excluded from the Reference Pool.

-No mortgage loans from Q1 2015 and Q2 2015 are included in the Reference Pool.
+\\\ No mortgage loan from Q1 2016, Q2 2016 or Q3 2016 is included in the Reference Pool.